-The COVID-19 pandemic further shifted economic development goals, as remote work has led to a greater focus on quality-of-life factors and local amenities.
+The COVID-19 pandemic further shifted economic development goals, as remote work led to a greater focus on quality-of-life factors and local amenities, although this is re-balancing as employees return to physical workplaces.
 Simultaneously, the region's booming population is pressuring communities like Bexley to explore multi-family housing options, including market-rate, senior, and affordable units.
 These evolving dynamics highlight the need for updated land use policies to ensure Bexley remains a vibrant and desirable place to live, work, and invest.